yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 [Another LKML discussion](https://lwn.net/Articles/388188/) also mentioned that SMP TSC drift in the clock signals due to temperature problem.
 This finally could cause Linux detected the TSC wrap problems.

+#### 3.1.7 Summary

-Overall, TSC sync capability are not easy to be supported by x86 platform vendors.
+TSC sync capability are not easy to be supported by x86 platform vendors.
 Under Linux, We can use following two steps to check the platform capabilities,

 * Check CPU capability flags

-  The flags are exported via /proc/cpuinfo, please refer to section 3.1.1.
+  For exmaple, check /proc/cpuinfo under Linux or using cpuid instruction.
-  Please note that VMware guest VM have a special flag.
+  Please refer to section 3.1.1.
+Note that VMware guest VM have a special flag.

-* Check current clock source
+* Check current kernel clock source

-  The clock source is exported in /sys/devices/system/clocksource/clocksource0/current_clocksource.
   Please refer to section 3.1.2.

-Please note that Linux may switch clock source from tsc to others on the fly if kernel detects the TSC sync issues.
-Above two steps just can ensure your platform is likely a TSC safe problem, but hardware or firmware bugs could be hit at run time.
+User application who relies on TSC sync may do above two steps check to confirm whether TSC is reliable or not.
+However, per the root causes of TSC problems, kernel may not able to test out all of unreliable cases.
+For example, it is still possible that TSC clock had the problem during runtime.
+In this case, Linux may switch clock source from tsc to others on the fly.

 ### 3.2 Software TSC usage bugs